Template · Fleet

 • Electronic records satisfy the requirement, provided they are tamper-evident and retained for the required period.

-Driver responsibility versus operator responsibility
+Driver duties versus operator duties

-The full DVSA walkaround check checklist
+The full DVSA walkaround check

 • Wheels: No visible cracks, damage, or corrosion.
 All wheel nuts present and secure.
 No unusual looseness or play.